Nov 21, 2018

 GERRY DAVISON: It was absolutely almost voyeuristically fascinating.

-JAD ABUMRAD: Anyhow something about the book both intrigued and enraged him enough that he goes to Stanford and then Stoneybrook and to make a long story short ends up standing at exactly the right place where many streams converge to create the first real up ending of Freud.
-The behavioural therapy revolution.
+JAD: Anyhow something about the book both intrigued and enraged him enough that he goes to Stanford and then Stony Brook and to make a long story short ends up standing at exactly the right place where many streams converge to create the first real up ending of Freud.
+The behavioral therapy revolution.
 Previously it had been all about dreams and the subconscious.
 Now it was scientific.
 It was about experiments and you know the basic question.

 GERRY DAVISON: How do you sit with a suffering human being.